-As part of its sectoral driven initiatives RAKIA has identified the auto, food processing and metal sectors for attracting additional investments.
-It has also undertaken the development of industrial infrastructure through the development of residential complexes, labour accommodations and warehouses aimed at driving industrial growth and promoting investment into the Emirate.
+As part of its sectoral driven initiatives, RAKIA has identified automotive, food processing, chemicals, plastics, building materials and metals as the key focus sectors for attracting additional investments.
+It has also undertaken the development of supporting infrastructure through the development of residential complexes, labour accommodations and warehouses aimed at driving industrial growth and promoting investment into the Emirate.